daveabrock/daveabrock.github.io/_posts/2020-05-30-introducing-feature-management-aspnetcore.markdown

 ---
 date: "2020-05-30"
 title: "Using Microsoft.FeatureManagement.AspNetCore to filter actions and HTML"
-subtitle: Use Microsoft.FeatureManagement.AspNetCore to filter HTML and controller actions.
+description: Use Microsoft.FeatureManagement.AspNetCore to filter HTML and controller actions.
 tags: [csharp, dotnet-core, feature-flags]
 ---